-The 3rd and 4th Sunday of August the city will be animated by fiery warhorses, knights, noblemen, ladies, artisans and merchants, common people and peasants, flag-wavers and crossbow men, musicians and jesters to bring back the mysterious Middle Ages atmosphere to Volterra.
-The city of alabaster offers a very special program: medieval dinners, guided tours and, of course, tournaments crossbow and flag bearers.
+The 3rd and 4th Sunday of August the city of Volterra is animated by fiery warhorses, knights, noblemen, ladies, artisans and merchants, common people and peasants, flag-wavers and crossbow men, musicians and jesters, to bring back the mysterious Middle Ages atmosphere.
+During the event Volterra AD 1398 the city of alabaster offers a very special program: medieval dinners, guided tours and, of course, tournaments crossbow and flag bearers.

-Curiosity: the name Bravìo comes from “Bravium” that refers to the sacred image of San Giovanni Decollato depicted on a cloth.
-The team that wins the competition, receives this iconic prize.
+The name Bravìo comes from “Bravium” that refers to the sacred image of San Giovanni Decollato depicted on a cloth.
+The team that wins the competition receives this iconic prize.

-Also the town of Pescia, in the surroundings of Pistoia, celebrates its origins with the Palio of the Archers.
-In which the 4 neighbourhoods of the town (Ferraia, S. Maria, S. Michele e S. Francesco) take part.
+The town of Pescia celebrates its origins with the Palio of the Archers, in which the 4 neighbourhoods of the town (Ferraia, S. Maria, S. Michele e S. Francesco) take part.
 From the end of August till the first weekend of September, you can taste the local food and watch the competitions, the shows of flag throwers and jugglers, the beauty contest for the most charming Medieval lady and play at the tournament "Ball to the Basket".
-The program of events is interesting for the whole family: the children will be entertained by Pinocchio, too.
+The program of events is interesting for the whole family; the children will be entertained by Pinocchio too.

 The first edition of the Medieval Festival of Vicopisano dates back to 1996.
 At the beginning of September, the fascinating historical centre delves into the past thanks to beautiful costumes and decorations in occasion of an appealing program of events.
 Just to give you a hint, the square in front of the 14th-century Praetorian Palace hosts a famous medieval dinner that recalls the ancient traditions, from the recipes of the dishes that you can taste to the rules of the galateo (i.e. forks are not allowed!).

-The Joust of the Saracens or Giostra del Saracino takes place in Arezzo twice a year, in June and in September.
+The Joust of the Saracens (Giostra del Saracino) takes place in Arezzo twice a year, in June and in September.
 It was played during the Middle Ages as a military exercise and it has been revived in its actual form since 1931.
-Every city’s neighborhood (“Quartieri”) has a team of knights on horseback that, armed with lances, try to beat the “Buratto Re delle Indie" which is a wooden effigy representing a Saracen warrior.
+Every city’s neighborhood (Quartieri) has a team of knights on horseback that, armed with lances, try to beat the “Buratto Re delle Indie" which is a wooden effigy representing a Saracen warrior.